Some posts contain compensated links. Please read this disclaimer for more info.

 - It’s only 400m away from the mainland.

 - Settlement began in the 15th century when a nobleman from Šibenik bought the uninhabited island from the church and gave it to the Franciscans from Bosnia.

 - Franciscans built a monastery and church on the island.

 - The friars of the Province of St. Jerome later replaced the Franciscans.

 - Cultural valuables can be found in the monastery, such as paintings from the 16th century and art influenced by the Renaissance.
-The monastery is protected by the state due to its cultural significance.
+The state protects the monastery due to its cultural significance.

-- Within the monastery, there is also a special museum with a collection of sponges, corals, amphorae and antique pottery.
+- There is also a special museum within the monastery with a collection of sponges, corals, amphorae, and antique pottery.

 What to Do in Krapanj Island, Šibenik

 - Horseback riding with the horse riding club Pegasus in the village of Mučići.